 Place trash receptacles at all transit stops within its jurisdiction that have shelters no later than August 1, 2002, and at all transit stops within its jurisdiction no later than February 3, 2003.
-All trash receptacles shall be maintained as necessary.71
+All trash receptacles shall be maintained as necessary.

-The Commission adopted the Parameters and Guidelines for this program on March 24, 2011.72 Section IV.
+The Commission adopted the Parameters and Guidelines for this program on March 24, 2011.
+Section IV.
 A, identifies the following one-time reimbursable activities:

 - A. Install Trash Receptacles (one-time per transit stop, reimbursed using actual costs): - 1.
-Identify locations of all transit stops within the jurisdiction required to have a trash receptacle pursuant to the Permit.
+Identify locations of all transit stops within the jurisdiction required to have a trash receptacle pursuant to the Permit. - 2.
+Select receptacle and pad type, evaluate proper placement of receptacles and prepare specifications and drawings. - 3.
+Prepare contracts, conduct specification review process, advertise bids, and review and award bids.

-67 Exhibit B, Draft Proposed Decision, issued May 24, 2022.
+Exhibit B, Draft Proposed Decision, issued May 24, 2022.

-65 Exhibit A, IRC, filed October 22, 2020, page 427 (Final Audit Report).
+&lt;sup>64 Exhibit A, IRC, filed October 22, 2020, page 427 (Final Audit Report).